seb-oss/green/libs/core/docs/code-splitting.md

 Notice that the consumer needs two components here, `gds-dropdown` and `gds-option`.
 Therefor, `gds-dropdown` should also import `gds-option`, because from the consumers perspective, it would be unexpected to need to import it separately.

-In case a consumer also needs the types for these components, it can be helpful to forward it in the `index.ts` for `gds-dropdown`:
+In case a consumer also needs the types for these components, it can be helpful to forward it in the `index.ts`:

-index.ts:
+index.ts for `gds-dropdown`:

 ```ts
 export * from './dropdown'